bruceravel/synchrotron_pop_up_book/script.md

 An (WW ion channel) allows only one kind of atom to pass through a cell wall, maintaining a balance of (WW electrolytes) within the cell.
-The (WW potassium ion channel) (lift the diffraction pattern up and look beneath to see it!) consists of four copies of a protein linked in a ring.
+The (WW potassium ion channel) (lift the diffraction pattern up and look beneath to see it) consists of four copies of a protein linked in a ring.
 When a potassium ion enters one end of the channel, the proteins change shape, like what happens to the paper model when you stretch it.
 This shape change transports the ion